Skyhook-Dimension/Google-Fonts-Helper/README.md

 # Google Fonts Helper

-It is google fonts helper to help beginners to learn more intuitively by previewing the text in their desired font, color, and size and generating the dart code snippet for it.
+It is a google fonts helper to help beginners to learn more intuitively by previewing the text in their desired font, color, and size and generating the dart code snippet for it.

 ## Our Project